A Galois correspondence for automorphism groups of structures with the Lascar Property: Introduction

-As we shall see, in the context of (infinite) $\omega$-categorical structures, the assumption \ref{hyp_intro}(\ref{hyp_1b}) is automatically satisfied, while the assumption \ref{hyp_intro}(\ref{hyp_2b}) corresponds {\em exactly} to weak elimination of imaginaries.
+As we shall see, in the context of (infinite) $\omega$-categorical structures, the assumption of saturation is automatically satisfied, while the Lascar Property corresponds {\em exactly} to weak elimination of imaginaries.
 This is the context of the aforementioned reference \cite{Paolini_BLMS}.
 The next theorem shows that the analysis undertaken in \cite{Paolini_BLMS} generalizes smoothly to the general context of countable structures satisfying \ref{hyp_intro}, and so in particular the requirement of local finiteness of the Galois algebraic closure operator (which is satisfied in the $\omega$-categorical context) is not necessary.